wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-drive-tank.rst

 .. image:: images/driving-with-joysticks-1.png

 Create a subsystem called Drive Train.
 Its responsibility will be to handle the driving for the robot base.
-Inside the Drive Train is a Robot Drive object for a two motor drive robot (in this case).
-There is a left motor and right motor as part of the Robot Drive 2 class.
+Inside the Drive Train is a DifferentialDrive object for a two motor drive robot (in this case).
+There is a left motor and right motor as part of the DifferentialDrive 2 class.

 Add the Joysticks to the Operator Interface
 -------------------------------------------